-Third, in order to expand the reach of the i3 program and encourage entities that have not previously received an i3 grant to apply, the Department includes a competitive preference priority for novice i3 applicants.
+We also include one competitive preference priority in the FY 2016 Validation competition.
+To expand the reach of the i3 program and encourage entities that have not previously received an i3 grant to apply, the Department includes a competitive preference priority for novice i3 applicants.
 A novice i3 applicant is an applicant that has never received a grant under the i3 program.
 An applicant must identify whether it is a novice applicant when completing the applicant information sheet.
 Instructions on how to complete the applicant information sheet are included in the application package.